Polite Persistence: 7 Ways to Book More Meetings

 So, it’s working.

 We want to share the lessons learned from our DX partners because we are passionate about moving this industry forward.
-So, read on to learn about Polite Persistence and 7 Ways to Book More Meetings, courtesy of our innovative DX partners.
+So, read on to learn about the gift of Polite Persistence and 7 Ways to Book More Meetings, courtesy of our innovative DX partners.

 So check out the recording, or continue reading for the full recap.